onurhan1337/kevi/README.md

 # Kevi 🫆

-**Edge-native dynamic configuration store**
+**Multi-tenant edge-native key-value API with identity-first architecture**

-Kevi is a high-performance, multi-tenant configuration and metadata store built on Cloudflare Workers and KV.
-It provides a secure API layer to manage dynamic configurations with built-in role-based access control (RBAC), origin validation, and automatic key prefixing.
+Kevi is a high-performance, multi-tenant key-value store built on Cloudflare Workers and KV.
+It provides a secure, identity-first API layer for managing dynamic configurations with built-in service isolation, role-based access control (RBAC), origin validation, and automatic key prefixing.

 ## Table of Contents